Hawker-Siddeley/British Aerospace 125 series

 - five windows on each side

-- no ventral fin underneath the fuselage (although later versions seem to have it)
+- no ventral fin underneath the rear fuselage (although later versions seem to have it)

 - a sort off “antenna rack” on top of the fuselage, abeam the last three windows

 The HS125 Series 2 was a version developed as training aircraft for the Royal Air Force, that called it Dominie T1.
-This sub version is largely equal to Series 1A/B, except for a six cabin window (although some may be covered) and a dorsal fin like on the Series 400.
+This sub version is largely equal to Series 1, including the six cabin windows (although some may be covered), but with a dorsal fin like on the Series 400.
 Later versions, from Series 600 on, also have six cabin windows, but on the Dominie the last cabin window is close(r) the engine nacelle.

 BH125 Series 400A & DH125 Series 400A